 Reboot has been responsible for producing some of the most influential and innovative Jewish books, films, music, web sites and large-scale public events of the past five years.

-These projects include the National Day of Unplugging, 10Q, Death Over Dinner - Jewish Edition, Silver Screen Studios, The Kibitz, Beyond Bubbie, Unscrolled, the Sabbath Manifesto, the National Day of Unplugging, Sukkah City, 10Q, the UNDO list, Beyond Bubbie, the DAWN Festival, East Side Jews and the Idelsohn Society of Musical Preservation.
+These projects include the National Day of Unplugging, 10Q, Death Over Dinner - Jewish Edition, Silver Screen Studios, The Kibitz, Beyond Bubbie, Unscrolled, the Sabbath Manifesto, Sukkah City, the UNDO list, the DAWN Festival, East Side Jews, the Idelsohn Society of Musical Preservation, and more!
 Over the past three years alone, these nationally-visible projects have become more numerous, diverse and impactful.

 Over the last five years: